pharmaledgerassoc/helm-charts/charts/quorum-node/README.md

 These four installation samples demonstrate

 1. the different use case combinations
-2. how to pass the configuration settings provided by the plugin which is located [here](https://github.com/pharmaledgerassoc/helm-plugins.git).
+2. how to pass the configuration settings provided by the plugin which is located [here](https://github.com/axiologic-pla/helm-plugins.git).

 **Note:** In case you are using the plugin mechanism, read the details about operating the plugin which can be found in the specific use case documentation.

 ### Option 1: Join Network followed by updating the PartnerInfo

-The **most common option** is to [join an existing network](../../usecases/join-network/readme.md) and to [update the PartnerInfo](../../usecases/update-partners-info/readme.md) - which proposes PartnerNodes to Validators.
+The **most common option** is to [join an existing network](../../usecases/join-network/readme.md) and to [update the PartnerInfo](../../usecases/update-partners-info/readme.md) - with possibility  to propose PartnerNodes to Validators.

 Also see **[Full Sample](./docs/full_sample/README.md)**.